01 of 08

 Metal Prong Collars

 Despite their harsh appearance, many trainers find these collars effective for strong, stubborn dogs with a tendency to pull on the leash.
 Also known as pinch collars, they are used for correction during training, similar to chain slip collars.
-Also like the chain slip collars, metal prong collars should be used with caution and never be left on your dog when unattended.
+Like the chain slip collars, metal prong collars should be used with caution and never be left on your dog when unattended.

 04 of 08